Consensys/quorum-hibernate/README.md

 Node Manager is designed to cater to above requirement.
 The tool is built to:

-* Monitor a linked blockchain client and privacy manager for inactivity
+* Monitor a linked Blockchain Client and Privacy Manager for inactivity
-* Hibernate the linked blockchain client and privacy manager if its inactive beyond certain configured time
+* Hibernate the linked Blockchain Client and Privacy Manager if its inactive beyond certain configured time
-* Restart the blockchain client and privacy manager upon new transaction/calls
+* Restart the Blockchain Client and Privacy Manager upon new transaction/calls

-Node Manager acts as a proxy for the blockchain client and privacy manager nodes.
-When running with Node Manager it is expected that all clients would submit requests to the corresponding Node Manager proxy servers instead of directly to the blockchain client or privacy manager nodes.
+Node Manager acts as a proxy for the Blockchain Client and Privacy Manager nodes.
+When running with Node Manager it is expected that all clients would submit requests to the corresponding Node Manager proxy servers instead of directly to the Blockchain Client or Privacy Manager nodes.

 ### Key Features